Do Go On - 361 - The Hollywood Bandit

 They're all one guy.

-Okay, so he struck a few times, but for over a year he lay low,
+Okay, so he struck a few times, but for over a year, he lay low,

 and the FBI started to wonder if he'd given up for good or moved away from the area.

-But then, on November 24th, 1993, he struck again.
-He'd been underground
+But then, on November 24, 1993, he struck again.

-this time to Getaway Car Driver.
+this time to getaway car driver.

 You enjoying this?

-I guess we're just remembering one of her jokes from before.
+I guess we're just remembering one of her jokes

-You can tell.
+You could tell.

 Her face lit up.